zerodow/PocketWalletBareApp/docs/epic1/tasks/task13.md

 - react-native-reanimated-skeleton

 Notes:
 - Ensure Reanimated is configured (Babel plugin `react-native-reanimated/plugin` last in the list).
-Expo projects generally support this; verify in `babel.config.js`.
+Verify in `babel.config.js`.
 - We already depend on `react-native-reanimated`.

 ## 🔧 Implementation Steps